samkbe/samkbe/README.md

 ### Hi there 👋
-My name is Sam, and I am a software engineer.
+My name is Sam, and I am a software developer.
 ### Currently Working On :
 Title-gen - an AI powered Title Tag and Description tag generator for SEO purposes.
 Input your URL, company name and target keyword and receive optimized title and description tags.
 - [Repo](https://github.com/samkbe/title-tag-generator)